 6. What support is available if I have a disability?

 The University has a learning support unit and you will be able to contact staff in the unit who will provide advice and support to ensure you are not disadvantaged by your disability.

 7. What if I need to take a break from the course?

 It is possible to take a break between modules or to defer to the next module.
 However the opportunity to complete your studies will depend on the course continuing to run in its current format.

 8. Can I use the Masters module credits towards an MSc Programme?

 Yes, the two modules form part of the MSc Professional Practice at Buckinghamshire New University.
 Students wishing to complete this Master’s Degree will be put in touch with the Programme Leader.
 Masters credits from other Universities can be accredited towards this MSc.
 Other Universities may accept these modules towards their Masters programmes.
 You or your employer will need to fund the fees for the top-up to Masters programme.

-Oxford Academic Health Science Network (Oxford AHSN) is keen to promote innovation across all its Partner organisations.
-Senior staff from Oxford AHSN are involved in the design and delivery of the course and therefore form part of the teaching team supporting your learning throughout the course.
+The Oxford Academic Health Science Network (Oxford AHSN) is keen to promote innovation across all its Partner organisations.
+Senior staff from the Oxford AHSN are involved in the design and delivery of the course and therefore form part of the teaching team supporting your learning throughout the course.
 You will be given the opportunity to present your ideas to senior staff from Oxford AHSN who will provide advice and feedback and connect you with additional support that maybe available within their networks to help you progress your innovation.
 They will also provide feedback on your project proposal.